-- a) AEMO enables Regulation FCAS to either raise or lower system frequency to counteract small changes in power system frequency, and any accumulation of these changes over time. - b) Once enabled, Regulation FCAS are deployed as needed by AGC based on the detected system frequency and accumulated time error of the system. - c) Contribution Factors are determined for the purpose of apportioning the costs of Regulation FCAS to Market Generators, Market Customers and Market Small Generation Aggregators, based on the assessed contribution of plant at their connection points to recent variations in system frequency causing the need for Regulation FCAS.
+- a) AEMO enables Regulation FCAS to either raise or lower system frequency to counteract small changes in power system frequency, and any accumulation of these changes over time. - b) Once enabled, Regulation FCAS are deployed as needed by AGC based on the detected system frequency and accumulated time error of the system.

-- d) The calculations for Contribution Factors assess deviations from a reference trajectory for each area, which is derived from expected dispatch or expected MW consumption.
-The deviations are calculated every four seconds and averaged over a DI. - e) Generating units and loads that are under the same portfolio level for a given Market Participant have the option to select Portfolio ADC at the time of registration.
-If the Portfolio ADC option is selected, then a single AGC setpoint will be allocated across all generating units and loads within the resulting ADC Facility.
-The Causer Pays process will then aggregate them as one in the ADC Facility. - f) The ADC Facility in its entirety will be considered as: - (i) enabled if any of its generating units or loads is enabled for Regulation FCAS (Raise or Lower Services) for a given interval; or - (ii) not enabled if none of its generating units or loads is enabled for Regulation FCAS (Raise or Lower Services) for a given interval. - g) For these purposes AEMO may, where it considers appropriate, elect to assess the deviation of appropriately metered plant with more than one NER classification as a single component, provided it is treated by the AGC as a single unit.2 - h) Interim factors are determined on an area basis and then normalised to produce NEM Contribution Factors for Market Participants. - i) Individual Contribution Factors (MPF{SSS} and MPF{MNS}) are determined for Market Participants based on the net performance of their appropriately metered market generation and market load in each category (scheduled/semi-scheduled and market non-scheduled) over a 28 day historical sample period. - j) A residual demand Contribution Factor (MPF{RES}) is also calculated and attributed to Market Customers in proportion to their energy consumption.
-This residual demand factor represents the contribution of all generating units, loads,ADC Facilities and market network services that are not accounted for in the individual Market Participant Contribution Factors. - k) Once calculated, the Contribution Factors are published and applied in AEMO's settlement systems across a 28 day application period. - I) In the event of temporary asynchronous operation between Mainland regions, or for any other reason there is a local ancillary service requirement for Regulation FCAS, the Contribution Factors are applied only to those Market Participants relevant to the region in which the local ancillary service requirement arose.
+- c) Contribution Factors are determined for the purpose of apportioning the costs of Regulation FCAS to Market Generators, Integrated Resource Provider and Market Customers, based on the assessed contribution of plant at their connection points to recent variations in system frequency causing the need for Regulation FCAS. - d) The calculations for Contribution Factors assess deviations from a reference trajectory for each area, which is derived from expected dispatch or expected MW consumption.
+The deviations are calculated every four seconds and averaged over a DI. - e) Market generating units, market bidirectional units and market loads that are under the same portfolio level for a given Market Participant have the option to select Portfolio ADC at the time of registration.
+If the Portfolio ADC option is selected, then a single AGC setpoint will be allocated across all market generating units, market bidirectional units and market loads within the resulting ADC Facility.
+The Causer Pays process will then aggregate them as one in the ADC Facility. - f) The ADC Facility in its entirety will be considered as: - (i) Enabled if any of its market generating units, market bidirectional units or market loads is enabled for Regulation FCAS (Raise or Lower Services) for a given interval; or - (ii) Not enabled if none of its market generating units, market bidirectional units or market loads is enabled for Regulation FCAS (Raise or Lower Services) for a given interval. - g) For these purposes AEMO may, where it considers appropriate, elect to assess the deviation of appropriately metered plant with more than one NER classification as a single component, provided it is treated by the AGC as a single unit.2 - h) Interim factors are determined on an area basis and then normalised to produce NEM Contribution Factors for Market Participants. - i) Individual Contribution Factors (MPF{SSS} and MPF{MNS}) are determined for Market Participants based on the net performance of their appropriately metered market generation units, market bidirectional units and market load in each category (scheduled/semi-scheduled and market non-scheduled) over a 28 day historical sample period. - j) A residual demand Contribution Factor (MPF{RES}) is also calculated and attributed to a market connection point in proportion to their energy consumption.
+This residual demand factor represents the contribution of all market generating units, market bidirectional units, and market loads that are not accounted for in the individual Market Participant Contribution Factors. - k) Once calculated, the Contribution Factors are published and applied in AEMO's settlement systems across a 28 day application period. - I) In the event of temporary asynchronous operation between Mainland regions, or for any other reason there is a local ancillary service requirement for Regulation FCAS, the Contribution Factors are applied only to those Market Participants relevant to the region in which the local ancillary service requirement arose.